SynthstromAudible/DelugeFirmware/docs/community_features.md

 * Highlight Incoming Notes (HIGH)
   	* When On, In-Key and Isometric Keyboard layouts display incoming MIDI notes with their velocity.
 * Display Norns Layout (NORN)
-  	* When On, all incoming notes are rendered consecutively as white pads with velocity as brightness.
+  	* When On, enables keyboard layout which emulates monome grid for monome norns using midigrid mod where incoming midi notes on channel 16 are rendered as white pads using velocity for brightness.
 * Sticky Shift (STIC)
   	* When On, tapping shift briefly will enable sticky keys while a long press will keep it on.
 Enabling this setting will automatically enable "Light Shift" as well.
 * Light Shift (LIGH)